Find Affordable College Courses

 Read More…

 The excellent associate degree programs at Scottsdale Community College helped the school earn the #4 place on this year’s ranking of the best value nursing schools in Arizona.
-Located in the rural area of Scottsdale, Scottsdale Community College is a public college with a medium-sized student population.
+Located in the rural area of Scottsdale, Scottsdale Community College is a public school with a medium-sized student population.

 Scottsdale Community College not only placed well in our value ranking, but it is also #5 on our Best Nursing Associate Degree Schools in Arizona list.